-All available harvest and survey data indicate white-tailed deer populations appear to be reasonably stable in all GMUs associated with District 1.
-Mule deer populations appear to be stable or slightly decreasing.
+All available harvest and survey data indicate white-tailed deer populations appear to be stable in all GMUs associated with District 1.
+According to harvest data, mule deer populations appear to be stable or slightly decreasing.
 For more detailed information related to the status of deer in Washington, hunters should read through the most recent version of the Game Status and Trend Report, which is available for download on the department's website.
 For more information, hunters could also look at the White-tailed Deer Management Plan and the Mule Deer Management Plan.